charlesbrandt/public/code/api/mongo.md

 ## Queries

-Queries are used in most operations.
+Queries are the first step in most operations that specify the content to work with.

 https://docs.mongodb.com/manual/tutorial/query-documents/